 Program overview

-The Bachelor of Science (Honours) in Biology and Mathematics is structured to provide a comprehensive educational experience over a four-year period.
+The Bachelor of Science (Honours) in Biology and Mathematics program is structured to provide a robust educational experience over a four-year period.
 The program includes:

-• Core courses from both Biology and Mathematics departments.
+• Integration of courses from both Biology and Mathematics departments.

-• Specialized courses in "BioMath" to enhance interdisciplinary learning.
+• Specialized courses in "BioMath" to enhance quantitative skills.

 Featured Experiences

-• Opportunities for collaborative projects that integrate biology and mathematics.
+• Engagement in interdisciplinary projects that combine biology and mathematics.

 Career Options

-• Biostatistician: Analyzes data related to biological research and public health.
+• Biostatistician: Analyze data related to biological research and public health to inform decision-making.

-• Data Analyst: Utilizes mathematical models to interpret complex biological data.
+• Data Analyst: Utilize mathematical and statistical techniques to interpret complex biological data.

-• Healthcare Analyst: Works with healthcare data to improve patient outcomes and operational efficiency.
+• Healthcare Analyst: Work with healthcare data to improve patient outcomes and operational efficiency.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.